Fahad-Durrani/TechGenies/README.md

 • Purpose: Provides current weather information such as temperature, humidity, wind speed and condition (sunny, rainy) for a given location.
 • Endpoint URL:
    - Weather: "http://api.weatherapi.com/v1/current.json"
-• API key:  The API key is securely stored in the .env file.
+• API key:  Add your API key in .env file.
 • Usage:
 This API is used to answer questions like:
    - What’s the weather in New York?